codeadamca/laravel-php-cms/README.md

 php artisan migrate:refresh --seed
 ```

-All user acocunts will have the default password of "password".
+All user accounts will have the default password of `password`.

 ***